jade-p-r/histological_classification_localization/README.md

-# Submission for Primaa Technical Interview - Jade Perdereau
+# Histology : Nuclei classification and localization

-This repository gathers my work for the two tasks given for the technical interview at Primaa.
+This project gathers the work around a custom project on nuclei classification adn detection on histological images.

 ## Installation